Rejean-McCormick/SwarmCraft/README.md

 ## How It Works

 ### Phase 1: Planning
-1. Start the dashboard - only the Architect joins initially
+1. Start the dashboard, select your project and username, and choose whether to load previous messages – only the Architect joins initially
 2. Describe your project to the Architect
-3. The Architect creates a master plan in `scratch/shared/master_plan.md`
+3. The Architect creates a master plan in `scratch/shared/master_plan.md` and an initial DevPlan dashboard in `scratch/shared/devplan.md` (checklist with owners and blockers)
-4. Review and say "Go" to proceed
+4. Review the plan/devplan and say "Go" to proceed

 ### Phase 2: Execution
-1. Architect spawns workers (backend_dev, frontend_dev, etc.)
+1. Architect spawns workers (backend_dev, frontend_dev, etc.) and ensures Checky McManager (Project Manager) is in the swarm
 2. Architect assigns specific tasks to each worker
 3. Workers write code to `scratch/shared/` using their tools
-4. Architect monitors progress via `get_swarm_state()`
+4. Architect and Checky monitor progress via `get_swarm_state()` and keep `devplan.md` and status files up to date

 ### Phase 3: Delivery
 1. QA reviews and tests the code